 Paul had witnessed firsthand the devastating, paralyzing effects of division in churches, and so he addressed it with a sense of urgency.
 Listen, again, to what he says in verses 1-2.
-"So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, complete my joy by being of the same mind, having the same love, being in full accord and of one mind."
+"So if there is any encouragement in Christ, any comfort from love, any participation in the Spirit, any affection and sympathy, 2 complete my joy by being of the same mind, having the same love, being in full accord and of one mind."

-It is not apparent in my translation (ESV), but each of the four clauses in verse 1 begin with the word "if."
-However, they are not conditional clauses that are intended to be hypothetical.
+It is not apparent in my translation (ESV), but each of the four clauses in verse 1 begin with the word "if".
+However, they are not the typical conditional clauses that are intended to be hypothetical.
 They are statements of fact, so the "if" could be translated, "since."

 Paul identifies four blessings that the Philippians had experienced because of what Jesus did for them.
 First, encouragement in Christ.
-This refers to such things as the consolation that comes from the removal of one's guilt and shame, the peace that forgiveness provides, the joy of having a personal relationship with the King of kings and Lord of lords, the security that comes from His promise that He will never leave us nor forsake us, and the hope that we will one day live with Him forever in heaven.
+This refers to such things as the consolation that comes from the removal of one's guilt and shame, the solace that forgiveness provides, the joy of having a personal relationship with the King of kings and Lord of lords, the security that comes from His promise that He will never leave us nor forsake us and that no one can ever snatch us out of His hand, and the hope that we will one day live with Him forever in heaven.
 Paul says, "You've experienced firsthand the encouragement that comes from this intimate union with Christ."